How to make Word documents accessible

 Do:

-- make all text horizontal (right to left) and left-aligned
+- keep all text horizontal (left to right) and left-aligned.

-- use a common font like Arial, Verdana, Calibri or Helvetica
+- use a common font such as Arial, Verdana, Calibri, or Helvetica.

-- if you use colour coding for meaning, also provide text labels for people with poor colour vision
+- if using colour to convey meaning, also provide text labels

-- format all headings using our headings advice.
+- format headings using our headings guidance for Word documents

 Do not use:

-- overly decorative fonts like Comic Sans or Brush Script
+- overly decorative fonts such as Comic Sans or Brush Script

 Margins